bahiirwa/years-since/readme.md

 ### 1.5.0
 - Add: Show attribute to display only the year / year & month with the full date added.
+- Streamline the HTML Output basing on the allowed tags.
+- Add new attribute check.

 ### 1.4.1
 - Fix: Add proper escaping for the shortcode input.